papermashea/smi/_posts/2022-12-01-design-trends.md

 See all <a href="https://www.behance.net/adobestock/moodboards">Adobe Stock Creative Trend research moodboards on Behance</a>
 </div>

 The trends are shared with Adobe Stock creators and customers throughout the year to maximize seasonal relevance.
-We provide in-depth discussions on the <a href="https://stock.adobe.com/pages/artisthub/" target="_blank">Adobe Stock Artist Hub</a>, <a href="https://www.behance.net/adobestock/livestreams" target="_blank">livestreams</a> and <a href="https://event.on24.com/eventRegistration/EventLobbyServlet?target=reg20.jsp&eventid=2161918&sessionid=1&key=36E9065D22F2DFC1C8EC7081417667AD&groupId=755432&partnerref=ent&sourcepage=register" target="_blank">webinars</a>, as well as curated collections - which help us track performance of these trends throughout the year,
+We provide in-depth discussions on the <a href="https://stock.adobe.com/pages/artisthub/" target="_blank">Adobe Stock Artist Hub</a>, <a href="https://www.behance.net/adobestock/livestreams" target="_blank">livestreams</a> and <a href="https://event.on24.com/eventRegistration/EventLobbyServlet?target=reg20.jsp&eventid=2161918&sessionid=1&key=36E9065D22F2DFC1C8EC7081417667AD&groupId=755432&partnerref=ent&sourcepage=register" target="_blank">webinars</a>, as well as curated collections - which help us track performance of these trends throughout the year.
+My work has included creative direction and execution of curated collections, publications, and creative briefs to help support these trends.

 <div class="img_full">
 	<img class="col half" src="{{ site.url }}/img/work/design-trends/soft.png" alt="" title="2022 design trends"/>